top of page

 You’ve probably grown a few, but the genus Salvia can easily keep you busy trying new species for the rest of your life.
 From drought-tolerant shrubs to cushion forming rock garden plants and tropical leafy monsters that get covered in flowers, it’s impossible not to find a Salvia that can fulfill your gardening needs.
 They are very easy to grow from seed and in many cases reaching flowering within a year or two.
 Follow the salvia madness but beware, once you’re hooked, it’s for life!

-Listings in green are new or returning for Autumn 2023.
+Listings in green are new or returning for 2024.

 Salvia sclarea var.turkestanica